ibm-cloud-docs/vsrx/vsrx-vlan-zone.md

 For each subnet associated with the VLAN, the gateway IP is configured on the vlan interface.

-In this case, we ony have one subnet with an address of `10.150.236.128/26`.
+In this case, we have only one subnet with an address of `10.150.236.128/26`.
 The gateway IP for this subnet is `10.150.236.129`, which is the IP next to the subnet IP.

 To set the IP, run the following command: